 Alt-J can expect even greater things in the future.
 They are unique, honest and thankfully sound exactly like their album (no vocal retouching of any sort going on here).
 They’ve made the difficult transition from obscure to popular rock band, while maintaining the style that had originally made them so popular.
 With their great stage presence, it was clear that fans came away happy from the show.
 Alt-J is truly on an Awesome Wave.

-For further information about Alt-J and future events visit here.
+For further information and future events visit Alt-J’s website here.

 Watch the video for Breezleblocks here: